SamR1/2048-clone/doc/README.md

 * JQuery

 ### HTML structure
-Add a div with an id and the following lines in a javascript script:
+Add a div with an id where you want to append the square.
+Add the following lines in a Javascript script:

 ```javascript
 $(document).ready(function(){